 Oops!
 Something went wrong while submitting the form

-If you don't want to find yourself facing charges of statutory rape and labeled as a sex offender for the rest of your life, it's best to have a very clear understanding of EXACTLY how the law is interpreted.
+If you want to avoid facing charges of statutory rape and labeled as a sex offender for the rest of your life, you should have a clear understanding of EXACTLY how the law is interpreted.

-States use a variety of different methods, which take into account the relative ages of both parties.
-In these states, such as Oklahoma, the age of consent is determined by the age difference between the two parties and is limited by a minimum age.
+In the state of Oklahoma, the age of consent is determined by the age difference between the two parties and is limited by a minimum age.